-When all of these criteria are met, the student must contact Lesley, who will submit this request to University Records.
-If the student must enroll in any units other than Internship units (i.e., Psyc 799A or Psyc 799B) while on internship, the student must pay the per unit tuition rate in addition to paying the flat rate for Internship units.
+When all of these criteria are met, Lesley will submit this request to University Records.
+If the student must enroll in any units other than Internship units (i.e., PSYC 799A or PSYC 799B) while on internship, the student must pay the per unit tuition rate in addition to paying the flat rate for Internship units.